ksator/microservice-test-junos-configuration/README.md

 - loads the Junos configuration files
 - does a commit check
 - get the diff between running and candidate configuration
-- renders the candidate configuration
+- collects the candidate configuration
 - rollbacks 0 the candidate configuration

 So no commit is done on the devices